-Certificates of registration drawn up in accordance with a model approved by the FIA, bearing the name of the ASN and termed either 'Track licence', 'Competitor's licence' or 'Driver's licence' may be issued by the ASN (see Article 113).
+Certificates of registration drawn up in accordance with a model approved by the FIA, bearing the name of the ASN and termed either 'Competitor's licence' or 'Driver's licence' may be issued by the ASN (see Article 113).

-Three different kinds of FIA international licences have been established (see Appendix A) i.e. :
+Two different kinds of FIA international licences have been established i.e.:

-- track licence:

-- competitor's licence;

-- driver's licence.
+- competitor's licence; - driver's licence.